eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 rule is applied.
 The default rule, if present, must appear after all allow and deny rules.
 If the default rule is not present, the implied default decision is DENY.

-The matching criteria for each rule specify the ``domain_id``, Topics (published and subscribed), the partitions (published and subscribed), and the data-tags associated with the DataWriter and DataReader.
+The matching criteria for each rule specify the ``domain_id``, topics (published and subscribed), the partitions (published and subscribed), and the data-tags associated with the DataWriter and DataReader.

-For the grant to match, there must be a match of the Topics, partitions, and data-tags criteria.
+For the grant to match, there must be a match of the topics, partitions, and data-tags criteria.
 This is interpreted as an *AND* of each of the criteria.
-For a specific criterion to match (for example, <Topics>) it is enough that one of the Topic expressions listed matches (that is, an *OR* of the expressions with the <Topics> section).
+For a specific criterion to match (for example, <Topics>) it is enough that one of the topic expressions listed matches (that is, an *OR* of the expressions with the <Topics> section).

-For Topic expressions and partition expressions, use `fnmatch pattern matching`_.
+For topic expressions and partition expressions, use `fnmatch pattern matching`_.